BA degree in Archaeology, preferably with a focus on Near Eastern Archaeology, Mediterranean Archaeology and/or (post-)Medieval Archaeology.

-This course will explore various aspects of the manifestation of the Crusades in the Mediterranean and in the Near East: ranging from the conquest of Sicily and southern Italy by the Normans (1000-1130 C.E.) to the fall of Akko in the Holy Land (1291 C.E.).
+This course explores various aspects of the ‘crusading phenomenon’ in the Mediterranean and the Near East, ranging from the Norman conquest of Sicily and southern Italy (1000-1130 C.E.) to the fall of Akko in the Holy Land (1291 C.E.), as well as some later long-term developments.

-The aim is to address how we can study the Crusades from an archaeological perspective, and what the archaeological data can tell us about the nature of these events.
+The aim is to address how we can study the Crusades from an archaeological perspective, and what the archaeological data can tell us about the nature of these events, and their impact on society.

-The main objective of this course is to examine the political, religious and cultural changes that took place in the Near East and in the Mediterranean between 1000-1500 C.E.;
+The main objective is to examine the political, religious, socio-economic and cultural changes associated with the Crusades that took place in the East between ca. 1000-1500 C.E.;

-Obtain knowledge of the key developments in the archaeology of the Crusades;
+Obtain knowledge of key issues in the archaeology of the Crusades;

-Learn to evaluate what archaeology can add to studies of the Crusades;
+Learn to evaluate critically what archaeology can add to studies of the Crusades;

 Learn to critically compare weaknesses and strengths of the presented literature.